Doctor insights on:

 Not great: While smoking has been associated with lung cancer, the variant is squamous Ca. That usually requires 1 or more pcks per day and for a prolonged time measured in years.
 The concern now is in developing adenoCa of the lung which is more frequent and in mostly non smokers.
 Periodic check ups are always worth while. ...Read more

 I am just curious about what are the first symptoms of lung cancer, how long does it take a smoker to get it and what is the average age of diagnosis?

 Often asymptomatic.: This is often asymptomatic with about 5-15% detected from symptoms.
 Pesistent cough is the usual presenting sign, with hemoptysis, wheeze, dyspnea or difficulty breathing, depending on its site.
 Hoarseness, and respiratory failure can mean spread beyond the lungs.
 This occurs most at 55-65 years and since smoking is the most common cause, it likely takes from its start so don't start smoking. ...Read more

 Deoxygenated blood enters the lungs from the right side of the heart and travels to the lungs.
 When you inspire, oxygen flows into the lungs, transverses the capilliares and attaches to hemoglobin down a gradient.
 At the same time, co2 diffuses into the capilaries and is expelled with exhalation.
 Oxygen rich blood then flows to the left side of the heart and into the ...Read more

 - Talk to a doctor online

 - How many ciggarettes does it take to get cancer?

-- How long does it take to get lung cancer?
+- How long does it take to get throat cancer?

-- How many years does it take to get oral cancer from tobacco?
+- How many treatments does it take to get rid of scabies?

-- How many years does it take to get cirrhosis?
+- How long does it take cigarettes to get out of your system?